Lawmakers, hotel operators target human trafficking

 “What Gov. Kemp allows is to let Georgia lead as an example for other states to follow suit.
 So when you have a strong proponent that sees the hotel industry as part of the solution, that touts training that AAHOA provides for hotel owners and employees, that can only make our efforts more successful.”

-Chip Rogers, president of the American Hotel and Lodging Association said that you can show numbers as much as you want, but it’s the stories of the survivors that get people involved in helping.
+Chip Rogers, president of the American Hotel and Lodging Association, said you can show numbers as much as you want, but it’s the stories of the survivors that get people involved in helping.

 “Our influence, from the American Hotel and Lodging Association perspective,” he said, “we touch every brand, we touch virtually every hotel, how do we use that influence to make other people aware of this?”